 For more information and to report a lost item, click here.

 Please click here to find out more about our disabled access facilities.

 Please check with individual seafront attractions for participation, opening & closing times of these attractions.

-Food is not permitted with the exception of baby food.
 There will be a huge variety of food and drink outlets available at the event.
 If you have any dietary/medical requirements please click here and scroll down to ‘Extenuating Circumstances’ for more information.